fplmelo/ecoa/content/pt/people/people.md

 # Order that this section appears on the page.
 weight: 30

-title: Equipe
+title: People
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - Coordenador
+    - Principal Investigators
-    - Pesqusiadores associados
+    - Post-Docs
-    - Pós-graduação
+    - Grad Students
-    - Graduação
+    - Undergrad Students
     - Administration
-    - Visitantes
+    - Visitors
-    - Ex-alunos
+    - Alumni

 design:
   # Show user's social networking links? (true/false)